Jan Zwartendijk: World War II

 In 1939, he was appointed director of the Lithuanian branch of production of Philips.
+He also served as honorary consul for the Dutch government.

-When the Soviet Union occupied Lithuania in 1940, Ambassador de Decker wrote a declaration on Nathan Gutwirth's and Pessie Lewin's passport stating that entering Curaçao and Dependencies in the West Indies did not require a visa, while omitting the part about the standard phrase "permission of the Governor of Curaçao is required".
+When the Soviet Union occupied Lithuania in 1940, Ambassador L.P.J. de Decker wrote a declaration on Nathan Gutwirth's and Pessie Lewin's passport stating that entering Curaçao and Dependencies in the West Indies did not require a visa, while omitting the part about the standard phrase "permission of the Governor of Curaçao is required".
 It is not clear if Gutwirth or Lewin suggested the omission.
 The idea of Curaçao possibly came up in correspondence between Mrs. Lewin and de Decker.
 She originally asked for a visa to the Dutch East Indies (now Indonesia).
-Zwartendijk was authorized or instructed by his superior, Ambassador to Latvia L. P. J. de Decker, to issue the same modified text to Jews who wished to escape from Lithuania.
-As the word spread many Jews in Kaunas/Kovno Lithuania approached Zwartendijk to get a similar inscription in their passports so they can leave.
+Zwartendijk was authorized or instructed by his superior, Ambassador to Latvia L.P.J. de Decker, to issue the same modified text to Jews who wished to escape from Lithuania.
+As the word spread many Jews in Kaunas (Kovno), Lithuania approached Zwartendijk to get a similar inscription in their passports so they could leave.
 With the help of aides, he produced over 2,000 passport inscriptions for Jews to Curaçao.
-Possibly Jews who had fled from German, Soviet Union occupied Poland also sought his assistance.
+Jews who had fled from German and Soviet-occupied Poland may have also sought his assistance.

-Subsequently, refugees also approached Chiune Sugihara, a Japanese consul, who gave them a transit visa through Japan, against the disapproval of his government.
+Subsequently, refugees also approached Chiune Sugihara, a Japanese consul, who gave them a transit visa through Japan, despite his government's disapproval.
 This gave many refugees an opportunity to leave Lithuania for the Far East via the Trans-Siberian Railway.

-In the three weeks after 16 July 1940, Jan Zwartendijk, honorary Dutch consul, wrote 2,345 passport inscriptions to Curaçao and some of the Jews copied more.
+In the three weeks after 16 July 1940, Zwartendijk wrote 2,345 passport inscriptions to Curaçao, and some of the Jews copied additional ones.
 Many who helped only knew him as "Mr Philips Radio".
 When the Soviet Union occupied Lithuania, they closed down his Philips office and the embassies and consulates in Kaunas on 3 August 1940.
-He returned to the occupied Netherlands to work in the Philips headquarters in Eindhoven until his retirement, and did not talk about the matter.
+He returned to the occupied Netherlands to work in the Philips headquarters in Eindhoven until his retirement, and never talked about his actions in Lithuania.
 Zwartendijk died in Eindhoven in 1976.